serveside/check-source-map/README.md

 Then can run `s-csm` instead of `npx @serveside/check-source-map`

 -----
+## Running programmatically

-This module can also be used programatically:
+This module can also be used programmatically:

 ```ts
 const csm = require('@serveside/check-source-map');